A gift tax is imposed when you receive properties donated by individuals.

 There are two taxation methods for gift tax: calendar year taxation system and taxation system for settlement at the time of inheritance.
 You can choose the taxation system for settlement at the time of inheritance when certain requirements are met.

-The gift tax will be imposed after a basic exemption of 1.1 million yen is subtracted from the total value of properties donated to a person in one year from January 1 to December 31.
-Therefore, the gift tax will not be imposed if the total value of properties donated in one year is less than 1.1 million yen.
+The gift tax will be imposed after a basic exemption of 1.1 million yen related to taxation for calendar year is subtracted from the total amount of the value of properties donated to a person in one year from January 1 to December 31 of that year.
+Therefore, the gift tax will not be imposed if the total amount of the value of properties donated in one year is less than 1.1 million yen.
 (In this case, you are not required to file a return for gift tax.)

 This special deduction can be applied only when a taxpayer files a return for gift tax within the statutory due date.